Portugal EU/IMF creditors approve bailout review, goals unaltered

 LISBON Portugal's international lenders approved the country's performance under a bailout in their latest review on Thursday, but rejected government requests to ease fiscal goals.

-The European Union and International Monetary Fund said Lisbon was moving to meet the lending programme's goals and that there were early signs of recovery after the worst economic downturn since the 1970s.
+The European Union and International Monetary Fund said Lisbon was moving to meet the lending program's goals and that there were early signs of recovery after the worst economic downturn since the 1970s.

-"The programme remains broadly on track, with the authorities determined to achieve its objectives," the lenders said in a statement.
+"The program remains broadly on track, with the authorities determined to achieve its objectives," the lenders said in a statement.

-"Provided the authorities persevere with steadfast programme implementation, euro area member states have declared they stand ready to support Portugal until full market access is regained."
+"Provided the authorities persevere with steadfast program implementation, euro area member states have declared they stand ready to support Portugal until full market access is regained."

-With no change in next year's budget deficit goal, the government is set to push ahead with spending cuts of 4 billion euros (3.4 billion pounds) next year, which are likely to be detailed in the draft budget to be presented later this month.
+With no change in next year's budget deficit goal, the government is set to push ahead with spending cuts of 4 billion euros ($5.5 billion) next year, which are likely to be detailed in the draft budget to be presented later this month.
 Business groups have argued these cuts could compromise a fledgling recovery.

 The first signs of economic growth prompted the government and creditors to raise next year's growth forecast to 0.8 percent from 0.6 percent.
 This year's gross domestic product (GDP) contraction is now seen at 1.8 percent compared with the previous estimate of a 2.3 percent decline.